Born in 1950 and a graduate of Reading University, Robert Kershaw joined the Parachute Regiment in 1973.

 - 24 hours at The Somme.
 July 1st 1916, the first bloody day of the battle of the Somme, seen at trench level from the perspective of both the British attackers and German defenders.

-He has recorded for BBC radio and interviewed on numerous TV documentaries including Dutch TV and National Geographic, and published a number of magazine and newspaper articles including The Times, The Sunday Times, Sunday Telegraph and Daily Telegraph.
+He has recorded for BBC radio and interviewed on numerous TV documentaries including Dutch TV, National geographic and more recently The History Channel.
+He has published a number of magazine and newspaper articles including The Times, The Sunday Times, Sunday Telegraph and Daily Telegraph.
 Two of his books were serialised in the Daily Mail and Daily Express.